ioBroker-Bot/ioBroker.rpi2/README.md

 For gpio to work, you need to install `libgpiod` in version `2.x`, **before** installing the adapter (see below)!

+> [!CAUTION]
+> Version 3.x.x of this adapter supports and requires Debian trixie.
+Do not update if you are using older o/s.

 ## Installation

 After installation you have to configure all required modules via administration page.